Thread: Dasa ported and epoxied cases for sale

 Dasa ported and epoxied cases for sale

-Stock stroke dasa ported and epoxied case ready to assemble.
-I decide to go a different way with my buld so just put you parts in and your ready to rip!!!
+Stock stroke Dasa ported and epoxied case ready to assemble.
+I decide to go a different way with my build so just put you parts in and your ready to rip!!!
 Asking for $425.00 shipped

 Thread Information